signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/pca/pca-intro.md

 author: Signal Data Science
 ---

-Use the `prcomp(..., scale.=TRUE)` function to explore the principal components of various datasets.
+Use `prcomp(..., scale.=TRUE)` to explore the principal components of various datasets.

 A few points to keep in mind: Let `p = prcomp(df, scale.=TRUE)` be the result of PCA run on a data frame `df`.
 Then: